 What we don’t like:

 Babbel is quite well known now with more than one million active paying customers.
 It has become one of the most famous apps when it comes to learning a foreign language.
-You can test out the application for free initially, but if you would like access to the entirety of the app’s contents, this will require a subscription (from 5 to 7 USD per month depending on your chosen commitment period).
+You can test out the application for free initially, but if you would like access to the entirety of the app’s contents, you will have to pay a subscription based on your chosen period of time.

 Thanks to Babbel, which is both usable on its Internet platform as well as via its smartphone or tablet application, you can master and memorize the notions you’ve been working on with your Portuguese teacher or tutor.